 The Lumberjills

-Lumberjills Britain's Forgotten Army - Audiobook
+Lumberjills Britain's Forgotten Army - A history book (Audiobook)

-Lumberjills Britain's Forgotten Army - Audiobook
+Lumberjills Britain's Forgotten Army - A history book (Audiobook)

 On the eve of the Second World War, with only seven months supply of timber stockpiled, Britain was in trouble.
 Timber was critical to the war effort: it was needed for everything from aircraft and shipbuilding to communications and coal mining.
 Lacking in both men and timber, the government made a choice.
 Reluctantly, they opened lumber work for women to apply – and apply they did.
 Enter the Lumberjills.